• Skip to primary navigation

 Those are my tips for baking this Trinidadian sweet bread recipe successfully!

 I hope you and your friends/family enjoy this recipe as much as we do.
-If you're looking for more Caribbean holiday recipe inspiration, you might want to check our my recipe for sorrel drink, or my coconut Chelsea buns.
+If you're looking for more Caribbean holiday recipe inspiration, you might want to check our my recipes for sorrel drink and cassava pone.

 Trinidad Sweet Bread